| The War Graves

 snacks and drinks, sweets and even English paperbacks.

-India.
+Day 3 Curry flavoured everything for breakfast?
+Different, but we are in India.
 And I did understand the cautions I received before travelling –

 this is India, do not expect everything to go according to plan.
 And of